-Why is full-panel lab testing vital in helping you find a high-quality CBD or Delta-8 product?
+Why is full-panel lab testing vital in helping you find a high-quality CBD or THC product?

-The U.S. Food and Drug Administration is still developing CBD regulations.
-Currently, to be legal, CBD products must be tested for tetrahydrocannabinol (THC) and must contain less than 0.3% Delta-9 THC, the cannabinoid that gets you high.
+The U.S. Food and Drug Administration is still developing hemp regulations.
+Currently, to be legal, hemp products must contain hemp-derived cannabinoids and less than 0.3% Delta-9 THC, the cannabinoid responsible for the psychoactive effects of cannabis.

-What is not required, however, is that CBD products undergo full-panel testing for contaminants.
-And for the most popular new cannabis products containing other cannabinoids — like CBN or Delta-8 THC — there is often even less accountability.
+What is not required, however, is that hemp products undergo full-panel testing for contaminants.
 Many companies are opaque about the content of their products and publish a bare-minimum potency test without the full-panel testing that can alone ensure quality and purity.

 What We Test For

 Crescent Canna is a trusted source of high-quality, small-batch-crafted cannabinoid products.
 All of our cannabis extracts and finished products are submitted to full-panel testing at an independent testing facility.

 Cannabinoid Potency and Legality

 Our full-panel testing analyzes the concentration of cannabinoids in every product so you can verify that a bottle of our 9,000 mg Max Strength CBD Drops does indeed contain 9,000+ mg CBD or that our Meteor Bites THC Cereal Bars contain 25 mg Delta-9 THC.

 When a cannabinoid is not present, this fact is typically displayed on the label as “<LOQ,” which means “less than the limit of quantitation.”
 The limit of quantitation is the minimum level, concentration, or quantity of a compound that can be effectively measured.